miekg/dinit/README.md

 created by its children.
 It will *not* restart any of its children if they die.

 If one of the programs fails to start dinit will exit with an error.
-If programs daemonize dinit will loose track of them.
+If programs daemonize dinit will lose track of them.

 [Prometheus](http://prometheus.io/) is supported to scrape the number of zombies (zombies_reaped), but only if -port > 0.